YoungKai7/Hosted-Pages/Sections/WalletPage.md

 Hosted Wallet Page
 ==================

-The PayFabric hosted wallet page is used for embedding the wallet page into your application to allow your users to create or update their credit card / eCheck details.
+The PayFabric hosted wallet page is used for embedding the wallet page into your application to allow your users to create or update their credit card / eCheck details (including billing address information).

 Before embedding the wallet page, please ensure the following: